-Far from sales being the domain of the sliver tongued, gift of the gab salesman, the best companies have a well-defined process and key performance metrics that they constantly monitor and strive to improve.
+Far from sales being the domain of the sliver tongued, gift of the gab salesman.
+The best companies have a well-defined process and key performance metrics that they constantly monitor and strive to improve.
 So what does a sales process look like?
-Well they vary from company to company (it must be Your process) but they each have key common steps:
+Well they vary from company to company (it must be your process).
+But they each have key common steps:

-The starting point of the process is finding leads and building a relationship and this part has a heavy overlap with marketing.
+First of all, the starting point of the process is finding leads and building a relationship and this part has a heavy overlap with marketing.

 Need recognition follows; what is the problem the customer has?
 “Where is the pain?”
-Only once you have identified this can you move on to the next phase
+Only once you have identified this can you move on to the next phase.

 Closing the sale becomes much simpler when you have demonstrated that the benefit of your solution is the removal of the customer’s problem.
-It boils down to the answering of questions designed to support your benefit assertion; the evidence required to back up your claim.
+It boils down to the answering of questions designed to support your benefit assertion.
+The evidence required to back up your claim.